giuliobosco/domotics/doc/Documentazione/Guide/GuidaTomcatCentOS7.md

 javac -version
 ```

-Set the last version as usual Java version.
+Set the last version as the usual Java version.
 Use the following command and select the last java version.
 ```
 update-alternatives --config java
 ```